ayamir/nvimdots/README.md

 For example (gopls):

 Your root directory need a `go.mod` and your `.go` file need to be created first.
-Then LSP will autostart when you edit '.go' file next time.
+Then LSP will autostart when you edit `.go` file next time.

 <a id="credit"></a>